 Modulation of the Immune Response

 H. pylori has evolved strategies to modulate the host's immune response to ensure its long-term survival.
 While the bacterium does trigger an inflammatory response, it also employs mechanisms to prevent the immune system from completely eradicating it.
-For example, H. pylori can suppress T cell proliferation and induce the production of anti-inflammatory cytokines, such as IL-10.
+Take this: H. pylori can suppress T cell proliferation and induce the production of anti-inflammatory cytokines, such as IL-10.
 This modulation helps to create a chronic inflammatory state that allows the bacterium to persist in the stomach for years, if not decades.

 Biofilm Formation